Dassault Mirage 2000N/2000D: Notable accidents and incidents

 On 1 March 2011 one Mirage 2000N crashed in Creuse region of central France near the village of Saint-Oradoux-pres-Crocq during a night flight.
 Both pilots were killed.

 On 24 May 2011 one Mirage 2000D crashed 100 kilometers west of Farah, Afghanistan.
 Both crew members successfully ejected and were recovered.

 On 14 January 2012 during joint training exercise "Green Shield" simulating an air combat over Saudi Arabia, a French Mirage 2000D collided with a Saudi F-15S.
 Both aircraft were destroyed, while the three pilots ejected safely.

 On 9 June 2014, in the evening, a French Air Force Mirage 2000D crashed halfway between Gao in northern Mali and the Niger capital Niamey due to a technical issue while part of Operation Serval.
 Both pilots ejected safely and were recovered.

 In the morning of 28 September 2017, a French Air Force Mirage 2000N caught fire and crashed just after take-off from the airport of the Chadian capital of Ndjamena while part of Operation Barkhane.
 The plane crashed into the airport wall at 7:55, before catching fire while preparing to take off from the runway on its way to France.
 The two pilots ejected from the aircraft in time; one was slightly injured.

+On 18 April 2018 the warhead of an inert bomb was accidentally dropped onto the roof of a car factory in Loiretaine, Nogent-sur-Vernisson, France as a pair of French Air Force Mirage 2000D fighters flew over the factory on their way to a training exercise at the Suippes training ground.
+Two people were injured, and the factory was evacuated until it was determined the warhead was not dangerous.

 On 9 January 2019, shortly before noon, a French Air Force Mirage 2000D crashed as it flew over the Jura mountains in the east of France.
 Another jet which was on the same patrol had safely returned to Nancy-Ochey air base.
 Both pilots were killed in the crash.